aprithul/Brew-Game-Tools/README.md

 Brew Game Tools (or BGT) is a small 2D game framwork written in C++ with the main goal being simplicity.
 It uses a software renderer that let's you draw directly to the display window.
 Underneath, the renderer uses an SDL2 backed OpenGL texture.
 This texture is mapped to a quad and rendered every frame.
 Additionally, it uses the clang++ compiler.

 I've tested it to work on Windows 10 and MacOS.
 Build is handled through Make.
-You can use any IDE but using vs-code will make your life much easier since the repo comes with a pre-configured vs-code workspace.<br><br>
+You can use any IDE but using vs-code will make your life much easier since the

+comes with a pre-configured vs-code workspace.<br><br>
 Keep reading for setup instructinos.

 ## Project Structure